Fidel Castro: Institutionalization and interventions: 1976–1979

 Up until 1976, Cuba had been managed by a provisional government, headed by Fidel Castro, without a constitution.
 Cuba then adopted a new constitution in 1976, based on the 1936 Soviet Constitution.
 This adoption marked the end of 16 years of non-constitutional government.
 Up until this point, Castro had simply ruled by decree, but after the 1976 constitution, the Communist Party became the official decision-making body in Cuba.
 Some scholars like Peter Roman, Nino Pagliccia, and Loreen Collin have written books concluding that the system that developed after the 1976 constitution, particularly the National Assembly of People's Power, are part of a highly participatory democracy.
 Julio Cesar Guache offers a critical view of the "democracy" that developed, and argues it is informally controlled by the Committees for the Defense of the Revolution, who vet candidates.
-Samuel Farber argues that the National Assembly of People's Power is legally prohibited form political debate, and that real decision-making power lied for a long time with the Castro brothers as heads of the Communist Party of Cuba.
+Samuel Farber argues that the National Assembly of People's Power is legally prohibited from political debate, and that real decision-making power lied for a long time with the Castro brothers as heads of the Communist Party of Cuba.
 Farber mentions that the Communist Party often passes legislation without any consideration from the National Assembly of People's Power.
 Fidel Castro would remain in the leadership position of First Secretary of the Communist Party of Cuba for 49 years, until stepping down in 2011.

 There is often talk of human rights, but it is also necessary to talk of the rights of humanity.
 Why should some people walk barefoot, so that others can travel in luxurious cars?
 Why should some live for thirty-five years, so that others can live for seventy years?
 Why should some be miserably poor, so that others can be hugely rich?
 I speak on behalf of the children in the world who do not have a piece of bread.
 I speak on the behalf of the sick who have no medicine, of those whose rights to life and human dignity have been denied.